MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 # Surface Laptop Studio graphics overview

-Surface Laptop Studio integrates fully modernized compute and graphics capabilities into a new versatile form factor.
+Surface Laptop Studio integrates fully modernized compute and graphics capabilities into a versatile form factor.
 Led by the quad-core 11th Gen Intel® Core™ i7 and NVIDIA® RTX™ A2000 or NVIDIA® GeForce RTX™ 3050 Ti, Surface Laptop Studio provides architects, engineers, data scientists, and creative professionals with the compute power to do their best work.

 A significant differentiator across Surface Laptop Studio models is the GPU configuration.
 All but the Core i5 device feature a discrete NVIDIA RTX GPU, enabling hardware-accelerated ray tracing, AI and video.
 The design also optimizes energy efficiency for mobile form factors.
 The models with NVIDIA GPUs are part of the NVIDIA Studio Products program, benefiting from RTX-accelerations in the top creative apps, reliable NVIDIA Studio Drivers, and access to exclusive NVIDIA apps like Canvas or Broadcast.
 Ray tracing is a computationally intensive technique that simulates the physical behavior of light to achieve greater realism in computer-generated scenes.
 It's used both in gaming and in 3D rendering.
 NVIDIA RTX also features deep learning super sampling (DLSS), an AI technology that boosts frame rates.